DanalaBhavya/DanalaBhavya/README.md

 Welcome to my GitHub profile!

 ## About Me

-I'm a Python Developer, Open Source Contributor, Competitive Programmer, and an Online Trainer.
+## About Me

+I'm a **3rd-year B.E. student in AI and Machine Learning** at **Chaitanya Bharathi Institute of Technology**.
+I have a strong interest in exploring **Artificial Intelligence** and its applications in real-world problems.
 Here’s a bit more about what I’m currently working on and my goals:

 - 🔭 I’m currently working on **Exciting** projects.
 - 🌱 I’m currently learning **Artificial Intelligence** and enhancing my skills in **Machine Learning**.